gamzeaksu/Autoencoders/README.md

 # Autoencoders
 This assignment is about autoencoders, autoencoder types.
 Within the scope of this assignment, four different autoencoder types were implemented.
-These are compression autoencoder, denoising autoencoder, sparse autoencoder, and variational autoencoder.
+These are

+1. compression autoencoder
+2. denoising autoencoder
+3. sparse autoencoder
+4. variational autoencoder.